 2. Various business constraints

 Unique technical specifications is also a bottleneck for ASEAN.
 When it comes to route planning, there are many parameters to take into account, for example:

 Vehicle capacities, load maximization: In order for a delivery plan to be considered optimized, vehicle capacities must be fully utilized.

-Truck and bike delivery: Some customers may located in remote area or small alleys, making delivery by trucks impossible.
-In that case, bike can be used for delivery, but how about optimization for truck and bike combined?
+Truck and bike delivery: Some customers may be located in remote areas or small alleys, making delivery by trucks impossible.
+In that case, bikes can be used for delivery, but how about optimization for truck and bike combined?

-Different delivery models also require different route planning strategy: cold-chain delivery, models with cross-docking, sun warehousing,...
+Different delivery models also require different route planning strategies: cold-chain delivery, models with cross-docking, sun warehousing,...

 3. Lack of Technology

 In terms of software systems, many small and medium logistics enterprises in ASEAN still lack technological tools to manage their data system.
 Specifically, SMEs have hardly integrated its supply chain management system with ERP (Enterprise Resource Planning).
 They proceed with their data in Excel, some even manage their data system using paperwork.
 This makes the task of route planning very challenging, not to mention route optimization.
 A dominating number of logistics coordinators still analyzes miscellaneous factors to plan route manually.
 In the new world, just by some clicks, all those components are taken into account and the route is automatically optimized within seconds.
 By relying on innovative solutions, companies can reduce costs and efforts.
 Moreover, the level of technology development in ASEAN is uneven and varied.
 In some rural areas of Indonesia and Malaysia, telecom infrastructure is underdeveloped, making delivery tracking burdensome.
 Less organized regional players are unable to adopt advance technologies like TMS (Transportation Management Systems) and GPS (Global Positioning Systems) due to the high cost of implementation.